ityonemo/Unum2-c/README.md

 ```
 void set_empty(PBound *dest);
-void set_single(PBound *dest, PFloat f);
+void set_single(PBound *dest, PTile f);
-void set_bound(PBound *dest, PFloat lower, PFloat upper);
+void set_bound(PBound *dest, PTile lower, PTile upper);
 void set_allreals(PBound *dest);
 ```

-which initialize the PBound to emptyset, a single pfloat, an interval of contiguous pfloats, or all projective real numbers, respectively.
+which initialize the PBound to emptyset, a single PTile, an interval of contiguous PTiles, or all projective real numbers, respectively.

 the following mathematical operations are available (NB: these may be subject to name changes to avoid namespace collisions):